 Indoor weed growing lighting methods have been changing lately due to technological developments and discoveries of how different light spectrums are used by cannabis plants.

 Simply sticking a bright light over your plants for the duration of their grow and flowering cycles is longer seen as adequate.

-But to start, lets take a look at the old standby lights that still many growers use – perhaps because its easier to use what you know than contemplate change.
+But to start, let’s take a look at the old standby lights that still many growers use – perhaps because its easier to use what you know than contemplate change.

 Most indoor growing gardens used to use High Intensity Discharge (HID) lamps.
 The two types most commonly used were Metal Halide (MH) which produce an abundance of light in the blue spectrum promoting plant growth.
-The other is High Pressure Sodium (HPS) which emit an orange-red glow triggering hormones in plants to increase flowering/budding in plants.

-The problems with HID lights is that they consume a lot of electricity for output, produce high operating temperatures, and produce a wider spectrum of light – much of which is not needed or used by the plants.
+The problem with HID lights is that they consume a lot of electricity for output, produce high operating temperatures, and produce a wider spectrum of light – much of which is not needed or used by the plants.
 In other words, HID lights are expensive to run, inefficient and a potential fire hazard.

 That not to say that HID lights, if used properly won’t deliver great results.
 They most certainly will.
 But when you figure in the factors of cost and safety, the newly developed fluorescent grow lights as well as the most recent kid on the block, LED lights, have clear advantages.

 High powered fluorescent lights are now specifically produced for indoor gardening.
-They are available in 2 types – Blue 6400K that emit the wavelength of light needed for plant/vegetative growth, and Red 2700K that emits the wavelength of light for flowering growth.
+They are available in 2 types – Blue 6400K that emit the wavelength of light needed for plant/vegetative growth, and Red 2700K that emits the right wavelength of light for flowering growth.

 To produce great crops of marijuana you’ll need both these minds of lights – more of the ‘blue’ wavelength for the first two months and then more ‘red’ when it comes to the flowering phase.